What does C2 Password Android (beta) offer? 📱

 Import items from other managers

 This is something that you will expect a password manager to have, and C2 Password does.
-Still, saying this, you will have to customize your current password manager export (like Bitwarden for example), before importing the data into C2.
+Still, saying this, you will have to customize your current password manager export (for unsupported managers), before importing the data into C2.

 The reason for this is that C2 uses a specific CSV Template before importing your data.